dhakehurst/net.akehurst.kotlinx/README.md

 # net.akehurst.kotlinx

-Extensions for kotlin stdlib mostly Multiplatfom
+A collection of useful extensions to the kotlin stdlib